Migrating to Hugo

 $ brew install hugo

 The main reason for switching was for my speed.
 And fast it is.
-Generating my whole site, with 86 articles, 125 tags, 21 categories and 2 series takes ~700 ms. This means everything included, even moving all the assets.
-If I wouldn’t use my Related Articles section, I could cut the time in half.
+Generating my whole site, with 86 essays, 125 tags, 21 categories and 2 series takes ~700 ms. This means everything included, even moving all the assets.
+If I wouldn’t use my Related Posts section, I could cut the time in half.
 Since I use Gulp and minimize, optimize and do a lot to my files, my production Gulp task needs now ~30 seconds (including syncing the files to the server), compared to 2-3 minutes before.

 How fast Hugo really is can be best seen in this video: Hugo benchmark - 5,000 posts in seconds.